 Now wear your protective gear- this includes your eye protection goggles and earplugs to prevent your ears from the heavy sound of the jigsaw.

 Once you are all ready, place your jigsaw at the nearest end of the board but do not touch the board.
 Switch on the jigsaw before you place it on the board to ensure a smooth start.

-Start nice and slow, moving outside of the marking and cut precisely in the desired curve.
+Start nice and slow, moving outside of the marking and cutting precisely in the desired curve.
 You must keep re-adjusting your blade to ensure that the blade is not beveling.
-Start from one corner to the other corner of the curve, while you cut the board.
+Start from one corner to the other corner of the curve while you cut the board.

-The cut might come out a little rough and will need to be finished off.
-No to worry, you can pick a power sander and sand the curve for a nice, smooth edge.
+The cut might come out a little rough and will need to be finished.
+No, to worry; you can pick a power sander and sand the curve for a nice, smooth edge.

 Things to know before you start